 Each year, Northwestern Law establishes cost of attendance (COA) budgets for each degree program.
 The Law School prices tuition rates based on the degree pursued rather than length of enrollment.
 Students who graduate early will still be responsible for the full tuition amount for the degree.

 Tuition and fees, on-campus room and board, health insurance, and the student activity fee are considered University charges (costs paid directly to Northwestern University).
-Books and supplies, personal and miscellaneous expenses, transportation, and loan fees are estimates of what a student may spend for costs that are not directly paid to Northwestern University and will not appear on their billing statement (eBill).
+Books and supplies, personal and miscellaneous expenses, transportation, and loan fees are estimates of what a student may spend for costs that are not directly paid to Northwestern University and will not appear on a student's billing statement.